 In 2013-2014 the Huskies, led by Mosley, were the South Coast Conference (SCC) Champions for the 1st time in over 42 years.
 They finished with another 20 win season and CCCAA State playoff berth at an overall 20-9.
 In 2013-2014 Mosley was named the SCC Men’s Basketball Coach of the Year and 2013-2014 SCC Men’s Sports Coach of The Year.
 ELAC saw its 1st ever SCC Player of The Year in PAC-12 bound Aaron Cheatum, who also made the CCCAA All-State Team along with 3 others named 1st Team All South Coast Conference.
 In Mosley’s first season at ELAC the Huskies recorded a remarkable 21-8 record and their 1st trip to the CCCAA state playoffs in over a decade.
 In addition he saw 4 sophomores named All South Coast Conference and 1 named to the prestigious CCCAA All-State Team.
 In the 2012-13 season, the Huskies ranked as high as #7 in the CCCAA State coaches poll which was also a first in ELAC history.

-Mosley and his wife La Shaunda have three children: Jackson 12, Moriah 10 and Leah 8.
-He is also working with The Male Leadership Academy at ELAC, a program that supports the vision of underrepresented Men of Color and supports their success at the Community College.
+Mosley and his wife La Shaunda have three children: Jackson 14, Moriah 12 and Leah 10.
+Mosley has a fulltime faculty assignment for the Kinesiology Department and also works with The Male Leadership Academy at ELAC, a program that supports the vision of underrepresented Men of Color and supports their success at the Community College.